AlgebraicJulia/Decapodes.jl/docs/src/bc_debug.md

 this variable, though also means that the boundary conditions on a variable have no immediate impact on the variables this variable is dependent on.

-In the visualization below, wee see that the final operation executed on the data is the boundary condition we are enforcing on the change in concentration.
+In the visualization below, we see that the final operation executed on the data is the boundary condition we are enforcing on the change in concentration.

 ```@example Debug
 to_graphviz(DiffusionAdvection)